Kamal Martin

-Kamal Adrian Martin (born June 17, 1998) is an American football outside linebacker who is a free agent.
-He played college football at Minnesota, and was selected by the Green Bay Packers in the fifth round of the 2020 NFL Draft.
-He has also played for the Carolina Panthers.
+Kamal Adrian Martin (born June 17, 1998) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Minnesota Golden Gophers, and was selected by the Green Bay Packers in the fifth round of the 2020 NFL draft.
+He also played for the Carolina Panthers.

-Early life and high school career
+Early life

 Martin was born and grew up in Burnsville, Minnesota and attended Burnsville High School, where he played quarterback and safety on the football team.
 He was named first-team All-State by the Associated Press as an all-purpose performer after completing 63 of 117 passes for 877 yards and nine touchdowns with one interception and rushing 400 yards and eight touchdowns on offense and recording 79 tackles, two forced fumbles, one interception and 13 pass breakups on defense.